Gump Worsley: Injuries

 Worsley suffered many injuries during his career.
 While with Vancouver of the WHL, he sustained a back injury that nearly ended his career when Gus Kyle hit him from behind.
 He also suffered a knee problem in the 1956 playoffs that required surgery; a severed tendon in 1960; a blistering shot from Bobby Hull that hit him in the forehead in 1961; a pulled hamstring that same year; another pulled hamstring in 1963–64; knee surgery in 1966; a sprained knee, then a concussion from a hard-boiled egg thrown by a New York fan; a broken finger in the 1969 playoffs; a pulled hamstring in 1972–73 that forced his temporary retirement.
 The blast to the forehead from Bobby Hull knocked him unconscious and sent him to Montreal's Royal Victoria Hospital.
 Upon awakening, asked how he was feeling, Gump replied: "Good thing the puck hit me flat!"

 Retirement and death

 At the time of his retirement, Worsley had played more games than any goalie except Terry Sawchuk and Glenn Hall.
 He retired with a record of 335 wins, 352 losses and 150 ties, 43 shutouts, and a goals-against average of 2.91.

 Worsley suffered a heart attack on January 22, 2007, and died at Hôpital Honoré-Mercier in Saint-Hyacinthe, Quebec on January 26, 2007.
 He was survived by his wife, Doreen Chapman and his children Lorne, Dean, Drew, and Lianne.

 Legacy

 Two Canadian indie rock bands recorded tributes to Worsley — Huevos Rancheros released "Gump Worsley's Lament" and The Weakerthans released "Elegy for Gump Worsley".
 Canadian band Sons of Freedom named their second album Gump after Worsley.
 In the TV series Law & Order: Criminal Intent a property management company is named "Gump and Worsley."
+And in the hit 1991 comedy Wayne's World, writer and star Mike Myers - playing Wayne Campbell - refers to his friend Garth Algar (played by Dana Carvey) as Gump Worsley during a game of street hockey, saying, "Gump Worsley cuts down the angle", before their game is interrupted by a passing motorist and the iconic "CAR!" line is uttered.